Margandalf/english-for-designers/storytelling.md

 ## They all taught me
 Soon enough I discovered my life cannot be only about creating even if I wanted it to be.
 Anxieties has taugh me to be kind and to handle people gently.
 My parents taught me to love nature with their own ambitions.
 Student Cyber Games has taught me a lot about teamwork and project and so much more from working online to giving a speech.
-Jerry, my turtle taught me to care for all the living creatures.
-There is just so much in life.

-So this is me.